The speed of your WordPress website plays a major role in your visitor’s user experience, bounce rates, conversions, and also your revenue.

 - Only Install What’s Needed — Most website owners have the tendency to install plugins to solve each and every need or problem.
 Before installing, please make sure that you really need that plugin.
 In some cases, your website hosting or CDN provider might offer a solution that you can use instead of another plugin.

 - Reviews and Performance Testing — Before installing any plugin, check their reviews on WordPress.org and from other reputable sources.
 Check the plugin’s changelogs and support forums to read the common issues that other users experience.
-Also, do your own speed test using GT Metrix to see how the plugin impacts your page performance during testing.
+Also, do your own website performance test using GT Metrix to see how the plugin impacts your page performance during testing.

 - Deactivate and Delete — Do a periodic audit of all your current plugins.
 Deactivate and remove what’s not required.